Choosing Theory and Laboratory Courses

 - Electromagnetics, RF, and Microwaves

 - Renewable Energy

 It is important to plan ahead when choosing junior- and senior-level theory and lab courses.
 In most cases, these courses are offered only once a year.
 This chart shows the sequence of prerequisites needed to be eligible to take these courses in the semester they are offered.
-See the Undergraduate Advisor, Valerie Matthews, for more information.
+See the Undergraduate Advisor, Beth Curtis, for more information.